DogRacer78/Abstract-App-To-Source-Code/METHODS.md

 - If a record is not found using the filter, a new record will not be created

 ## Deleting Data
-Deleting data works in a similar way to update as a filter must be suppied.
+Deleting data works in a similar way to update as a filter must be supplied.
 ```python
 dbDeleteData("DB Name", "Collection Name", filter)
 ```